fpc/FPCBuild/install/darwin/macos/fpc-intel-macosx/ReadMe.txt

 Download the distribution package (fpc-3.2.2.i386-win32.exe) and run it - it is a self-extracting installer, so just follow the instructions to install it.
 The installer should set the PATH environment variable as appropriate.

-To test the compiler, change to the demo\texts directory of the FPC tree and type on the command line:
+To test the compiler, change to the demo\text directory of the FPC tree and type on the command line:
         fpc hello
         hello